 I am currently working on an interdisciplinary project that brings together women’s history, food and emotion studies.
 The monograph I am writing focuses on the fascist period, the period of the Italian partisan resistance and the 1968 cultural revolution.
 In this project I investigate how taste and alimentary imagination help narrate significant moments of women’s history and subjectivities.
-This project is supported by an academic year Visiting Fellowship at the Centre for the Study of Cultural Memory, Institute of Modern Languages Research, School of Advanced Studies, University of London.
-My interest in food policies and practices has developed through more research trajectories.
-I have recently been awarded a visiting fellowship at Seton Hall University, New York, for my project ‘The Taste of War: Americans in Italy during the War’.
-I have explored alimentary imagination in an article titled ‘Desserts, Breastfeeding and Pleasure as Opposition to Fascism in the 1930s Works by Pina Ballario’, published in Italian Studies 73.3 (2018).
-In this article I have considered alimentary imagination as a tool through which a discourse of emotions is articulated to challenge, and at times criticise, Fascist colonialism, nationalistic concepts of motherhood, and marriage.
-In recent articles I have analysed food consumption in relation to films and fiction.
+This project is supported by a two-year Visiting Fellowship at the Centre for the Study of Cultural Memory, Institute of Modern Languages Research, School of Advanced Studies, University of London.
+My interest in food policies and practices has developed through more research trajectories which include a visiting fellowship at Seton Hall University, New Jersey, for my project ‘Food and Americans in Italy during WWII’, and the conference ‘The Taste of War: Values and Meanings of Food in WWII Italy and France’ held at Senate House, University of London.
+Recently I have been awarded a public engagement grant to take my food and war research to the War Museum of Scotland and the Italian Institute of Culture in Edinburgh during the Being Human Festival 2019.
+This is a project of comparative nature (Italian and British history and cultural memory) for which I collaborate with my colleague Dr Kelly Spring (University of Southern Maine).